lee-janice/-lee-janice.github.io-/content/posts/about-me.md

     - Comedy: [Rush Hour 2](https://www.youtube.com/watch?v=OfORiypbhkg&list=PLVtbcbkh_DGAwK0QDDA8vHKIXV9JNrwaS) starring Jackie Chan and Chris Tucker, directed by Brett Ratner
     - Psychological horror: [The Truman Show](https://www.youtube.com/watch?v=z9lBvg5clr0) directed by Peter Weir

 [^liszt]: From the [Hollywood Bowl](https://www.hollywoodbowl.com/musicdb/pieces/458/les-jeux-deau-a-la-villa-deste): At the midpoint of Franz Liszt’s *Les jeux d’eaux à la Villa d’Este* (The Fountains of the Villa d’Este), as the music modulates into a radiant D major, the composer places in the score the following inscription from the Gospel According to John: *Sed aqua quam ego dabo ei, fiet in eo fons aquae salientis in vitam aeternam* (But the water that I shall give him shall become in him a well of water springing up into eternal life)...
     While *Les jeux d’eaux à la Villa d’Este* is the progenitor of all pianistic water-music to come (Ravel and Debussy lay decades ahead), its intent goes beyond the musical depiction of the rilling and leaping of waters in fountains.
 It offers water as the symbolic focus of profound contemplation.

 #### Tools
-- Notebook: Any from the [Maruman Mnemosyne](https://www.jetpens.com/Maruman-Mnemosyne-Notebooks/ct/765) line
+- Notebook: Any from the [Maruman Mnemosyne](https://www.jetpens.com/Maruman-Mnemosyne-Notebooks/ct/765) line, I use the [N181A Imagination Notebook](https://www.jetpens.com/Maruman-Mnemosyne-N181A-Imagination-Notebook-A4-Unruled/pd/4077)
 - Pencil: Mitsubishi Hi-Uni - 2B
 - Multi-pen: Uni Jetstream 4&1 pen - 0.5 mm
 - Text editor: Anything with a Vim extention - I use VSCode or [NeoVim](https://neovim.io/) for programming, [Overleaf](https://www.overleaf.com/) for writing in LaTeX, and [Obsidian](https://obsidian.md/) for note-taking